Unicon/cas-mfa/README.md

 * This project is currently configured to integrate with CAS server `v3.5.2`.
 * From the command line, run `mvn clean package` and grab the produced `cas.war` file from the overlay directory.
-* Or, modify the `build.xml` ANT build accordindly to your environment and simply run `ant deploy`.
+* Or, modify the `build.xml` ANT build accordingly to your environment and simply run `ant deploy`.

 # Where will this code live eventually?